|

 the thread safe sysctl table.
 For each frame a line of output with load

+statistics is produced.
 Interaction with the host process happens solely through the sysctl

 table.
 The simulation reads the recorded loads and the current core